This post contains affiliate links.

 Although many of the topics covered in Etiquette Intermediate by The Etiquette Factory may seem like “common sense” we have found it very helpful to have the information collected and presented in this fun and easy to use curriculum.
 Because the lessons are short they serve as a nice break between more traditional school subjects.

-For more information about Etiquette Intermediate, you can visit The Etiquette Factory Website where you will find a complete Table of Contents for this program as well as a Sample Lesson.
+For more information about Etiquette Intermediate, you can visit The Etiquette Factory where you will find a complete Table of Contents for this program as well as a Sample Lesson.